 Understanding Atmospheric Pressure

 Atmospheric pressure, also known as barometric pressure, is the force exerted by the weight of air above a given point.
 This pressure varies depending on altitude, temperature, and weather conditions.
 The concept of atmospheric pressure was first demonstrated in the 17th century by Italian scientist Evangelista Torricelli, who invented the barometer.
-Torricelli's experiments showed that the height of a column of mercury in a glass tube inverted over a mercury-filled basin was directly proportional to the atmospheric pressure.
+In real terms, torricelli's experiments showed that the height of a column of mercury in a glass tube inverted over a mercury-filled basin was directly proportional to the atmospheric pressure.
 This breakthrough paved the way for quantifying and understanding the air's weight and its effects on our environment.

 Defining the Pascal